a1799855/OOP_Project/README.md

 # OOP_Project
 Pretty crude rough draft.
 I spent far too long trying to get the logic for units working.
-Decided to scrap units for the prototype.
+Decided to scrap units for the prototype.<br><br>

-To run this you need to install CMake and have the files in a folder somewhere.
+To run this you need to install CMake and have the files in a folder somewhere.<br>
-The process should be like so: sudo apt install cmake cd prototype (or where and whatever you call the folder that the CMakeLists.txt file and src folder) cmake -S . -B build cmake --build build -j
+The process should be like so:<br>
+sudo apt install cmake<br>
+cd prototype (or where and whatever you call the folder that the CMakeLists.txt file and src folder)<br>
+cmake -S . -B build<br>
+cmake --build build -j<br>
 ./build/oop_project_dummy (name of the executable)